Posted - May 29, 2013 | Updated: August 22, 2015

 Civil War: Ms. Marvel

 Throughout the superhero Civil War, Ms. Marvel was one of the staunchest supporters of Pro-Registration.
 She was not one of the thought leaders like Stark, Richards and Pym.
 Rather, she was a loyal foot soldier and enforcer.
 Considering her power levels, super foot soldier would be a more fitting description.
-Given the seven issue limit of the Civil War series coupled with the breadth of the universe it was attempting to cover, we see very little of Ms. Marvel outside of some spectacular action shots.
+Given the seven issue limit of the Civil War series coupled with the breadth of the story it was attempting to cover, we see very little of Ms. Marvel outside of some spectacular action shots.
 Here in Civil War : Ms. Marvel we are afforded a closer look - and an opportunity to find out that things are not what they seem.

 The story starts with Ms. Marvel in her role as enforcer for the Superhuman Registration Act.
 We go with her as she takes down one time Spider-Man villain now hero, the Prowler.